 There’s been a lot of press lately about the environmental impact of purchasing locally grown foods.
 Logically, buying locally grown fruits and vegetables would seem more environmentally conscious than purchasing a basket of strawberries from halfway across the world.
 According to journalist Stephen Dubner of Freakonomics Radio, and a handful of economists including Tyler Cowan, […]

 Organic foods are increasingly popular, prevalent and in demand.
 Organic farming is one of the fastest growing segments in US agriculture accounting for 3.5% of total retail food sales in 2010, up from 1.8% in 2003.
 Australians are also choosing organic foods more often especially younger women living in urban areas.
-One cheeky article even […]
+Concerns over environmental exposures, […]

 In most cultures and spiritual traditions, spring is a time of rebirth, renewal and purification; it’s no surprise that farmers markets across the country are suddenly bursting with artichokes, asparagus, arugula, watercress and spring onions.
 All these vegetables cleanse and prepare our bodies for warmer temperatures.
 If you are curious about seasonal eating, visit your […]